Health and Safety in Child Care

 Regulated child care programs in Vermont, including registered and licensed home programs, center based programs, public school preschool programs and Head Start programs, are required to submit an immunization survey for the children enrolled once per year by December 31st.
 This immunization survey is required by child care rule 5.1.4.

-- Training and information about immunizations documenting and reporting requirements is available here: http://northernlightscdc.org/training/state-wide-curricula/immunizations-documenting-and-reporting/
+- Information about immunizations documenting and reporting requirements is available through the Immunization Registry Quick Reference Guide, and Immunization Reporting Fact Sheet.

-- To view a print version of this survey go to: http://dcf.vermont.gov/sites/dcf/files/CDD/Docs/Licensing/Immunization_Report_2016-2017_Example.pdf This must be submitted online, the print version is available to help you prepare the information for submission
+- To view a printable version of this survey goes to Immunization_Report Example.
+The survey must be submitted online, the printable version is available to help you prepare the information for submission.

 Child care providers are required by law to report suspected child abuse and neglect.